Data binding

 })

-You can also directly implement combinations in Mustache syntax to build new objects and arrays.
+You can also directly combine in Mustache to form a new object or array.

 <view wx:for="{{[zero, 1, 2, 3, 4]}}"> {{item}} </view>